ni/niveristand-custom-device-handbook/docs/express/Auto_Generated_Scripting_API.md

 AnalogInput[] waveforms = device.GetAnalogInputs();
 ```

 The `Default` node lists in the XML are created for you automatically when you construct a new Custom Device.
-The `Dynamic` node lists determine which `Add...` methods exist for operator-addable types.
+The `Dynamic` node lists determine which `Add...` methods exist for user-addable types.

 #### Configuration import and export